Hour two, Sean Hannity Show, toll free on numbers 800-941-SEAN.

 Thank you, Sean, for taking my call.

-Uh I'm a Democrat, but I will vote Republican in November.
+I'm a Democrat, but I will vote Republican in November.

 And there's two reasons why I'm switching.

-Uh, reason number one is the agenda to teach gender identity to very young children.
+Reason number one is the agenda to teach gender identity to very young children.

-But first, let me say I am empathetic and I feel compassion towards people with gender identity problems, and I wish them well in their pursuit of happiness.
+But first, let me say I am empathetic and I feel compassion towards people with gender identity problems.

-I hold nothing against them, and I want us to all support them as much as possible.
+I hold nothing against them and I want us to all support them as much as possible.

-But I don't think if you're born biologically a man that you should be competing in in women's sports.
+But I don't think if you're born biologically a man that you should be competing in women's sports.

-And I'll quote Caitlin Jenner who said it best.
+And I'll quote Caitlin Jenner, who said it best.

-I'm not interested in someone's testosterone levels at the age of 22 after they have have gone through this transition.
+I'm not interested in someone's testosterone levels at the age of 22 after they have gone through this transition.

-I'm more more, you know, what was their type what were their testosterone levels when they were in puberty and when they were 17 and 18?
+What were their testosterone levels when they were in puberty and when they were 17 and 18?

-And and I think she nails it.
+And I think she nails it.

 But anyway, go ahead.